meticha/.github/profile/README.md

 - 🧱 [**jetpack-compose-design-patterns**](https://github.com/meticha/jetpack-compose-design-patterns): A living catalog of Jetpack Compose design patterns.
 - 🌌 [**gravity-launch-page-template**](https://github.com/meticha/gravity-launch-page-template): A web landing page with playful physics-based animations powered by Matter.js + Framer Motion.

-We're still in early days.
-Expect some of these to be in **alpha** or **just for fun** — but we’re serious about craft, clean code, and clarity.

 ---

 ### 🍃 Why open source?

-Because good ideas shouldn’t live in silos.
+Because good ideas shouldn’t live in isolation.
 Because we grew up learning from docs, Stack Overflow, and public repos.
 Because this is how we give back.